blockspacer/flex_docs/blog/_docs/download.md

 that page in development

-Fell free to open GitHub Issue if you know how to improve that page

 ## Updating

 that page in development

-Fell free to open GitHub Issue if you know how to improve that page

 ## Uninstalling

 that page in development

+## For contibutors

-Fell free to open GitHub Issue if you know how to improve that page
+Fell free to open [GitHub Issue](https://github.com/blockspacer/flextool/issues) if you know how to improve that page